How to Live Stream on Zoom with a Professional Video Platform

 Webinars and Conferences

-Webinars and conferences with multiple presenters or a panel of people leading natural conversations is easily streamed on Zoom.
+Webinars and conferences with multiple presenters or a panel of people leading natural conversations are easily streamed on Zoom.
 The panelists and presenters can get on a Zoom call from any location, and you can broadcast the conference to viewers on other platforms.

 An online video platform’s security and monetization tools come in handy for this use case since it is common for this type of event to usually require viewers to buy a “ticket” or RSVP.